-Family-Unfriendly Aesop: "Birthright" centered around a mother kidnapping the daughter of another couple convinced she was her own missing daughter, and the detectives found out the two mothers went to the same fertility doctor and he implanted the first woman's eggs in the second, so the girl actually was her biological daughter.
-A custody battle ensued, and on advice from Elliot, Casey grilled the girl about the confusion over her parents until the biological mother called the trial off, unwilling to put the girl through such an ordeal.
-We're supposed to be relieved, but this would seem to imply that the biological mother loved the girl more than her parents, not to mention Casey deliberately confusing the poor child to the point of tears to see who would crack and give her up.
+"Birthright" centered around a mother kidnapping the daughter of another couple convinced she was her own missing daughter, and the detectives found out the two mothers went to the same fertility doctor and he implanted the first woman's eggs in the second, so the girl actually was her biological daughter.
+A custody battle ensued, and a conflicted Casey consulted Elliot, who told her the Judgment of Solomon tale.
+Casey called the girl to testify and grilled her about the confusion over her parents until the biological mother called the trial off, unwilling to put the girl through such an ordeal.
+She pleads guilty to custodial interference and moves out of state, unable to be near her daughter.
+We're supposed to be happy, except that the point of the Judgment of Solomon story is that Solomon ruled in favor of the mother who backed off, as her refusal to put the child through pain proved to Solomon that she loved the child more.
+Not only does this imply the biological mother loved the child more than the parents, but it also features Casey cross-examining a child to the point of tears just to see which mother will crack first.

-Fanon Discontinuity: As far as the Stabler fangirls are concerned, season 13 does not exist.
+As far as Stabler fans are concerned, season 13 onwards does not exist.

 Growing the Beard: More like abruptly changing for the better.
-As of Season 13, there is no Unstabler, no illegal interrogations, no laws being broken, less Idiot Balls being tossed around, and of the two It's Personal episodes, one was low key and the other was actually handled completely according to protocol.
+As of Season 13, no illegal interrogations, no laws being broken, less Idiot Balls being tossed around, and of the two It's Personal episodes, one was low key and the other was actually handled completely according to protocol.

 Ham and Cheese: As the series goes on, B.D.
 Wong seems to have adopted this attitude toward some of Huang's scenes and dialogue.